JFK - REK

 The average price of all round-trip flights from New York John F Kennedy Intl Airport to Reykjavik clicked on KAYAK for each day over the last 12 months.

-When flying from New York John F Kennedy Airport to Reykjavik, you should consider leaving on a Thursday and avoid Saturdays if you are looking for the best rates.
-For your return to New York John F Kennedy Airport, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.
+When flying from New York John F Kennedy Airport to Reykjavik, you should consider leaving on a Sunday and avoid Tuesdays if you are looking for the best rates.
+For your return to New York John F Kennedy Airport, you’ll find the best rates on Mondays and the most expensive ones on Sundays.

 What is the cheapest month to fly from New York John F Kennedy Intl Airport to Reykjavik?